 Lisa Marasco has been working with breastfeeding mothers for 35 years and has been Internationally Board Certified since 1993.
 She holds a Master’s degree in Human Development with specialization in Lactation Consulting and was designated a Fellow of ILCA in 2009.
 Lisa is co-author of Making More Milk: The Breastfeeding Guide to Increasing Your Milk Production, a contributing author to the Core Curriculum for Interdisciplinary Lactation Care, and a new Cochrane Collaborative author.
-She is employed by WIC of Santa Barbara County while she continues to research, write and speak.
+She is recently retired from WIC of Santa Barbara County but continues to research, write and speak.
 In addition, Lisa is affiliated with La Leche League of So.
 Calif/Nevada, and serves on the Breastfeeding Coalition of Santa Barbara County.

 Milk removal drives milk production and feeds the baby.
 The ability to remove milk from the breast depends strongly on the milk ejection or letdown reflex.
 While normally robust, a number of factors can influence it, some more obvious than others.
 When milk flow suddenly becomes an issue, the rush is on to determine why and what to do about it.
 This session will take a deeper look at how this reflex works, factors that can affect it positively or negatively, and potential strategies to help.